-What are Dependent Drop-Down Lists in Excel?
+What Are Dependent Drop Down Lists in Excel?

 Let’s say we have two lists named Project Name and Project Members.
 For each project, we will assign one or multiple members using a drop-down list.

-Step 1: Go to the Developer tab and open Visual Basic (Shortcut Alt + F11)
+• Firstly, go to the Developer tab and open Visual Basic (Shortcut Alt + F11)

 Private Sub Worksheet_Change(ByVal Target As Range)

-Dim Old_value As String
+Dim xOld_Val As String

-Dim New_value As String
+Dim xNew_Val As String

 Application.EnableEvents = True